george42-ctds/sheepdog-stress-test-environment/README.md

 # sheepdog stress test

-Sets up an environment for running a jupyer lab notebook for sheepdog submissions.
+Sets up an environment for running a jupyter lab notebook for sheepdog submissions.
 The notebook runs the Gen3 Expansion module.

 ## Installation